xZeroMCPE/SurvivalGames/README.md

 still bugs to be found :P just help us by looking /telling us through through the issue page.
 Also, due to school updated might also get delay.

 For now i'm on christmas Break.
 So i will work in full to finishe/fix bugs on this plugin.
-=[--------]=
+Thanks -[=[--------]=]-